 Before digging into NLM’s different journal selection criteria, it’s important for publishers to understand the differences between PubMed, PMC, and MEDLINE and how the systems influence each other.
 Funk said she often hears publishers talk about being indexed in PubMed, when what they really mean is being added to either MEDLINE or PMC.

 “PubMed is a kind of superset for content archived and indexed by NLM.
 It pulls in articles from both the MEDLINE index and PMC full-text archive.
 PubMed is the public facing search for those two resources,” Funk explained.
 “So you don’t apply for or get selected to be in PubMed.
 You apply for and get selected to be in either MEDLINE or PMC and as a result your records are searchable in PubMed.”

-For a publisher trying to decide whether to apply to have their journal included in PMC, MEDLINE, or both Funk said it depends on a few factors including the journal’s publishing model, the language the journal publishes in, and the number of peer-reviewed articles that the journal has published.
+For a publisher trying to decide whether to apply to have their journal indexed in PMC, MEDLINE, or both, Funk said it depends on a few factors, including the journal’s publishing model, the language the journal publishes in, and the number of peer-reviewed articles that the journal has published.

 “The decision for many publishers may depend on the journal’s business model, but NLM recommends all journals consider making their full-text articles accessible in PMC.
 Journals who choose not to do so may choose to only apply to MEDLINE,” said Funk.
 She added that journal publication language is also a key factor because only MEDLINE has the resources to review applications for foreign language journals at this time.